 Some chicken keepers believe that giving the hens a rest in the winter is important, and choose to deal with the lack of eggs during the shortest days of the year rather than using supplemental lighting.
 It's important for you to decide what you're comfortable with.
 If you have a sustainable, natural approach toward farming, you may decide that respecting the birds' natural laying cycles is important, and you're willing to forgo winter eggs in order to let them live most like they would in nature.
 If you are producing eggs commercially, this might not be a viable option for your business plan, and supplemental lighting may become part of your chicken management.

-You certainly don't have to use light.
-Personally, I take a hybrid approach.
-I give the hens a natural rest in the fall as they go through molt and egg production drops and then stops (I live in a northern latitude where the days grow short quickly).
-Then sometime after the winter solstice, I set up the light and give them long days again.
-We go a few months without eggs, but not the whole winter.
+You certainly don't have to use light; you can take a hybrid approach.
+Give the hens a natural rest in the fall as they go through molt and egg production drops and then stops.
+Then sometime after the winter solstice, set up the light and give them long days again.
+You may go a few months without eggs, but not the whole winter.